 The Caribbean deep sea is one of the least explored globally.
-This is mostly due to a dearth of technological, technical, and financial capacity in the region.
+This is due to a dearth of capacity in the region.
 I have participated in most of the recent exploratory cruises in the Caribbean – exploring hydrothermal vents in the Cayman Trench and methane seeps off Grenada and Trinidad and Tobago, and searching for the impacts of volcanic activity on deep-sea communities off Montserrat.

 A full list of my publications can be found here and be sure to check out the section on research cruises for more information.